simplicity-js/simplicity/.github/DOCUMENTATION.md

 <a id="config-intro" name="config-intro"></a>
 ### Introduction
-All of the configuration files for the Simplicity framework are stored in the config directory.
+All of the configuration files for the Simplicity framework are stored inside the `src/config` directory.
 Look through the files to familiarize yourself with the options available to you.

 These configuration files allow you to configure things like your database connection information, cache storage, and various other configuration values such as your application timezone.

+You can edit the available configuration files or create new configuration files as your project demands.

 ### Environment Configuration
 It is often helpful to have different configuration values